Thursday, 21 May 2009

 Virtue of Electroral democracy

-It is realized that nation state came into existence out of fear (of theft, organized attack etc.).
-In different parts of world organization of state took different forms, though their basic themes were largely similar, i. e., the system controlled by a central authority.
-Everything revolved around that center, laws related to both material and immaterial stuffs etc.
+It is often argued that the nation-state came into existence out of fear (of theft, organized attacks, etc.).
+In different parts of the world, the organization of the state took different forms, though their basic themes were largely similar -- i.e., a system controlled by a central authority.
+Everything revolved around that center, including laws related to both material and immaterial matters.

-Advent of this system was not unnatural or accidental, rather it was well in accordance with human nature.
-“Everyone works for material incentive?
-Well, it is, but I don’t think it is all.
-People came in contact with immaterial stuffs.
-God, soul, ethics and morality, they tried to know objective of life.
-But nobody ever knew the secret and purpose of the human life!
-In fact, if we assume happiness is what human beings thrive for, then we are confused again, what do we need for it, and how much?
-Material stuffs or immaterial stuffs?
+The advent of this system was neither unnatural nor accidental; rather, it was well in accordance with human nature.
+Does everyone work for material incentives?
+Well, they do, but I don’t think that is all.
+People came into contact with immaterial aspects -- God, soul, ethics, and morality -- and they tried to understand the objective of life.
+But nobody ever truly uncovered the secret and purpose of human life!
+In fact, if we assume happiness is what human beings thrive for, then we are confused again -- what do we need for it, and how much?
+Material possessions or immaterial values?

-Monarchs became official owner of their states, including people.
-Unlike the democratic age we are living in now, individual right/liberty was not known in that time.
-But I don’t think people of that time were bearing more violence/exploitation than how much we bear now.
-We saw monarchs like Harsa who distributed all his personal wealth to people.
-And Ashoka who devoted most part of his life time in welfare of people.
-What was incentive for them to be so noble?
-Reputation, is not it?
+Monarchs became the official owners of their states, including their people.
+Unlike the democratic age we live in now, individual rights and liberties were not recognized at that time.
+But I don’t think people of that era endured more violence and exploitation than we do now.
+We saw monarchs like Harsha, who distributed all his personal wealth to the people, and Ashoka, who devoted most of his lifetime to sending missionaries to far away lands to spread the message of Buddha.
+What were they trying to gain?
+Reputation, isn’t it?

-And monarchs had understood that a kingdom could not prosper without collective effort of people.
-It should be noted here that since a monarch is on the top of the management structure, it is quite easy for him to manage the system, if he is efficient.
+Monarchs understood that a kingdom could not prosper without the collective effort of its people.
+It should be noted that since a monarch was at the top of the management structure, it was quite easy for him to govern the system efficiently if he was competent.

-However, an Interesting change occurred after industrial revolution started.
-People got a wonderful opportunity to create immense amount of wealth (by doing business) without holding political position, this resulted imbalance in power structure.
-Then we saw French revolution and modern concept of democracy i. e., electoral democracy.
+However, an interesting change occurred after the Industrial Revolution began.
+People got a wonderful opportunity to create immense wealth (through business) without holding political positions, resulting in an imbalance in the power structure.
+Then came the French Revolution and the modern concept of democracy, i.e., electoral democracy.

-In electoral democracy, the ruling people are considered as the servant of common people, but they hold as much power as monarchs had possessed.
-Shortly, people got no more power from this new system, except the voting right.
-Since the ruling people are not ensured of any kind of incentive, they try to exploit their power which they hold for short duration.
+In electoral democracy, the ruling people are considered the servants of the common people, yet they hold as much power as monarchs once did.
+In reality, people gained no more power from this system except the right to vote.
+Since those in power are not assured of long-term rule and lack strong incentives for long-term stability, they try to exploit the power they hold for a short duration.

-Thus Resulting only chaos, this is what virtue of electoral democracy is.
+Thus, resulting only in chaos -- this is what the virtue of electoral democracy is.

 No comments: